 I ran into this colorful infographic depicting the digital marketing funnel the other day and thought I’d share it with you.

-That said, I shared this more because it’s colorful than the uniqueness of the content.
-In fact, the content is very similar to the existing marketing funnel.
-The article containing this inforgraphic, however, is really GREAT stuff and a must read for folks doing social media marketing as it describes using Google Analytics to monitor movement down the funnel to maximize your ROI.
+That said, I shared this more because it’s colorful than due to the uniqueness of the content.
+In fact, the content is very similar to the existing marketing funnel from this resource and many throughout the marketing literature.
+The article containing this infographic, however, is really GREAT stuff and a must-read for folks doing digital marketing as it describes using metrics involved at each stage of the funnel, as well as extending the funnel beyond initial purchase to encompass a firm’s ultimate goal of building relationships and repurchase intentions not simply stopping at the first sale.
+Identifying key metrics at each stage in the funnel means you can use Google Analytics to monitor movement down the funnel, offering insights toward improving performance and maximizing your ROI.

-Personally, I feel my own infographic on the social media hierarchy of effects reflecting the social nature of social media marketing is a much better conceptualization of the digital marketing funnel — without the over-emphasis on the sales aspect of the funnel.
+Personally, I feel my own infographic on the social media hierarchy of effects reflecting the social nature of digital marketing is a much better conceptualization of the digital marketing funnel — without the over-emphasis on the sales aspect of the funnel.

-All versions of the marketing funnel start with awareness, since you can’t do anything until consumers become aware of your brand.
-Digital adds another option to other forms creating awareness and harnesses the power of word-of-mouth, which is much more effective than traditional advertising.
-Getting users to share your content gives it the patina of legitimacy missing from advertising.
+All versions of the marketing funnel start with awareness since you can’t do anything until consumers become aware of your brand.
+Digital creates another channel for creating awareness and harnesses the power of word-of-mouth, a type of marketing that is much more effective than traditional advertising.
+Getting users to share your content gives your brand the patina of legitimacy and trust missing from advertising.
 Search also helps share your content.
 Hence, your exposure strategy consists of:

 - Content marketing – to create content worthy of sharing

-- Building a community – who shares as part of the tit for tat of the community
+- Building a community – that shares as part of the tit for tat of the community

 Obviously, analyzing your success across these tasks is important for your ultimate success and KPIs (key performance indicators) act as metrics to monitor your programs.

 Once prospects find your site, the trick is to keep them there and keep them coming back.
-Recommendation agents are particularly good at helping visitors discover suitable products.
-Amazon is probably the granddaddy at this with their simple recommendation agent that recommends other books viewed by folks who bought the book you’re viewing.
+Recommendation agents are particularly good at helping visitors discover suitable products after an initial visit.
+Amazon is probably the granddaddy of this with its simple recommendation agent that recommends other books and products related to those viewed by folks who bought the book or products you’re viewing.
 Netflix has a more sophisticated recommendation agent that finds movies based on your rating of movies you’ve already watched.

-Enticing visitors to sign up for you email newsletter provides additional opportunities to reach them once they’ve left your site.
+Enticing visitors to sign up for your email newsletter provides additional opportunities to reach them once they’ve left your site.

-Salesforce.com estimates that consumers are 75% of the way to making their decision to buy your brand BEFORE they ever visit your store or see a sales rep. Thus, it’s critical to address all their issues on your website and use influence strategies effectively throughout the site.
+Salesforce.com estimates that consumers are 75% of the way to making their decision to buy your brand BEFORE they ever visit your store or see a sales rep. Thus, crafting content and sharing that content across social platforms goes a long way toward helping to make a sale.

 Make the sale.
 Take as many clicks out of the selling process as possible and only ask for information critical for completing the transaction.
-Remember, this is a close.
-And, once someone is ready to buy — consummate the deal.
+Remember, this is a close, so, once someone is ready to buy — consummate the deal.
 You can get more information if you’d like AFTER they’ve closed.

-Relationships rely on each party getting value.
-If you’re customer isn’t getting value, then it isn’t a relationship they want.
-So, while I might not want the invasiveness of the waiter interrupting my dinner conversation (or studying), I’ll really appreciate that they clear the table when I’m done and not bring my check until I’m ready to leave.
+Relationships rely on each party receiving value.
+If your customer isn’t getting value from an interaction, then it isn’t a relationship they want.
+So, while I might not want the invasiveness of the waiter interrupting my dinner conversation (or studying), I’ll really appreciate that they clear the table when I’m done and don’t bring my check until I’m ready to leave.
 Think about what you can do to provide value versus being an annoyance to your customers.